• Open Today 10:00 AM — 9:00 PM

 Language Workshop: Japanese for Travelers

 This interactive workshop is designed for travelers to Japan who want practical travel tips and essential Japanese expressions.
-The workshop consists of four sessions, each covering a range of useful travel-related topics, while giving you the chance to practice key phrases in Japanese.
-You can register for individual sessions or sign up for all four at a discounted rate.
+The workshop consists of six sessions, each covering a range of useful travel-related topics, while giving you the chance to practice key phrases in Japanese.
+You can register for individual sessions or sign up for all six at a discounted rate.
 No prior knowledge of hiragana, katakana, or kanji is required.
 See below for detailed descriptions of each session.

 Tuition